reddit/devvit/devvit-docs/docs/api/public-api/type-aliases/Configuration.md

 > `optional` **userActions**: `boolean` \| \{ `enabled`: `boolean`; \} \| \{ `scopes`: `Scope`[]; \}

 Allows your app to call Reddit APIs on behalf of the User.
-Passing a boolean is deprecated and defaults to SUBMIT_POST and SUBMIT_COMMENT.
+Passing a boolean allows you to submit post/comments on behalf of the user.

 #### Type declaration